Careers

 Position: Clinical Instructor for the Lawrence Bloomberg Faculty of Nursing, University of Toronto

-Location: Mental Health In-patient units in hospitals throughout the GTA
+Location: Pediatric acute care and/or pediatric rehabilitation units in hospitals throughout the GTA

 Pay rate: Clinical Instructors will be paid a stipend or be paid via secondment from the respective facility for each course based on the requirements for the course.
 Please note that UofT graduate students will be paid the CUPE 3902 Unit 1 rate.